Our team

 Head of Grassroots

-Isabel leads Women for Refugee Women’s grassroots team; supporting a network of over 300 refugee and asylum-seeking women to develop their confidence and skills.
+Isabel leads our grassroots team and volunteers; together, supporting a network of over 400 refugee and asylum-seeking women via weekly activities designed to build connections, confidence and skills.
+She specialises in holistic support models, interactive facilitation, and strategic design and delivery.
 Previously, she was Head of Community Programmes at The Young Foundation running leadership programmes for activists across the UK.
 In the past, Isabel has delivered social inclusion projects with migrant women in East London at The Arbour Youth Centre, and community projects in Havana, Cuba with the group Espiral.
 She was previously a trustee of Save Latin Village, a campaigning organisation fighting to protect Seven Sisters Market in London.
-She currently volunteers with The Benefice of Witney, where she runs women’s groups and activities with people seeking asylum in the community.
-In her spare time, Isabel makes earrings to raise funds in support of the people of Cuba.
+In her spare time, Isabel runs monthly women’s circles with Yogalina in Oxfordshire, makes earrings, sings jazz and enjoys being in nature.
 She holds a BA in Sociology and an MA in Gender Studies from the University of Sussex.

 Hajar Afdal